Are you planning to travel to Cuba but keep on getting confused by all the misinformation out there? Here are 7 Cuba Travel Tips to help you out yo!

 The audience went quiet for a second.
 Then they exploded in laughter.
 Political comedy sure is the best way to criticize the Government without getting into too much trouble.

-Havana offers a nice introduction to Cuba but it’s just that: an introduction.
+Havana offers a nice introduction to Cuba but it’s just that: an introduction (check out some things to do in Havana here) .
 If you want to truly experience something more authentic, the best way to do so is get out of the capital and explore some of the more traditional towns of which two are the most popular for visitors and locals alike: Trinidad to the East and Viñales to the West.